geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Nimlgen** [00:12:24]
 OK, yeah.
 So also for UI, I'm still using Perfetto.
-I don't know if we want to rewrite this with something, but...
-Yeah, actually, the one thing I really hate about Perfetto is just showing these dependencies, because it's just really strange to show these arrows between blocks, because you need...
-You cannot just...
+I don't know if we want to rewrite this with something, but..
+Yeah, actually, the one thing I really hate about Perfetto is just showing these dependencies, because it's just really strange to show these arrows between blocks, because you need..
+You cannot just..
-Like, say, two IDs of the blocks, you need to just...
+Like, say, two IDs of the blocks, you need to just..
 To draw an arrow between two blocks, you need to use timestamps.
 So, I don't know.
 And I've seen some weird behavior because of that.
 Because if some blocks have the same timestamp, it's just not really logical.

 **Geohot** [00:13:17]
-We probably want to eventually...
-I mean, my thought would be to use the same...
-Maybe...
+We probably want to eventually..
+I mean, my thought would be to use the same..
+Maybe..
 Qazalin has more thoughts on this.
 I want to use the same graph layout engine would kind of be my idea.
 And then you can kind of like lay the, you lay out every node in the graph based on its size.